mobile rating

 Going on a Ngorongoro Safari is an experience that you’ll have just once in your life.
 So, just enjoy what lies in front of you – the vast wilderness.
 But, there are a few electronics that will help you heighten the safari experience, make sure you include items such as:

-• A good quality camera with great focal length and zooms lens
+• A good quality camera with great focal length and zoom lens

 • Extra memory cards